Avoid these Enneagram Coach Mistakes which cause mistyping.

 If you want to coach professionally or charge for your services, having a flexible structure that still lets you be intuitive is key.

-That’s why I recommend using a methodology that combines a mix of coaching and education.
+That’s why on your path from Enneagram Enthusiast to professional I recommend using a methodology that combines a mix of coaching and education.

 Coaching + Educating